davidsan/one/README.md

 A fork of the Opportunistic Network Environment simulator (the ONE) featuring crisis crowd movement.

+Generated Javadoc can be found at : [https://davidsan.github.io/one](https://davidsan.github.io/one).

+Repository can be found at : [https://github.com/davidsan/one](https://github.com/davidsan/one).

 For more information on the ONE, visit [http://www.netlab.tkk.fi/tutkimus/dtn/theone](http://www.netlab.tkk.fi/tutkimus/dtn/theone).